mgrojo/ASFML/README.md

 Open a terminal and run this command:
 `gprbuild asfml.gpr`

-This version is available in [Alire](https://alire.ada.dev/) so installation can be so easy as:
+This version is available in [Alire](https://alire.ada.dev/) so installation can be as easy as executing:
 `alr build asfml`

 ## How to use